hamzaibeid/hamzaibeid/README.md

 # Hi there, I'm Hamza 👋

 ## 🚀 About Me
-🎯 Passionate about Software Development,Data Analysis and game Development.
-🌱 Open to collaborating on interesting projects
+🎯 Passionate about Software Development,Data Analysis and game Development 🌱 Open to collaborating on interesting projects
 📫 Reach me at: Hamzaibeid@hotmail.com